talyaak/passit-app/README.md

 <img src="https://repository-images.githubusercontent.com/531040566/6b6f74f8-3a95-47ac-b138-cf4e79326262"  width="300">

-## PassIt is a web app engineered with a MERN stack
+## PassIt is a web app engineered with a PERN stack

 It's a public-use app, designed as a platform for publishing pre-owned items (clothes, household products, electronics) that you want to pass forward to individuals who would benefit from it but can't afford it financially.